-MEGAN5 was written by D. H. Huson, original design by D. H. Huson and S.C.
-Schuster, with contributions from S. Mitra, D.C.
+MEGAN5 was written by D. H. Huson, with ideas or supporting code contributed by S.C.
+Schuster, S. Mitra, D.C.
 Richter, P. Rupek, H.-J. Ruscheweyh, R. Tappu and N. Weber.

 In metagenomics, the aim is to understand the composition and operation of complex microbial consortia in environmental samples through sequencing and analysis of their DNA.
 Similarly, metatranscriptomics and metaproteomics target the RNA and proteins obtained from such samples.
 Technological advances in next-generation sequencing methods are fueling a rapid increase in the number and scope of environmental sequencing projects.
 In consequence, there is a dramatic increase in the volume of sequence data to be analyzed.

 The first three basic computational tasks for such data are taxonomic analysis, functional analysis and comparative analysis.
 These are also known as the “who is out there?’, “what are they doing?” and “how do they compare?” questions.
 They pose an immense conceptual and computational challenge, and there is a great need for new bioinformatics tools and methods to address them.

 History of MEGAN